sonmarcho/sonmarcho.github.io/5-passions.md

 "one <b>[generic quantifier]</b> cat"
 </blockquote>

-We can however be more specific, and being specific helps us to be understood.
-For instance 只 / zhi is used for animals:
+We can however be more specific, and being specific helps us to be understood: the quantified noun can be ambiguous.
+For instance 只 / <i>zhi</i> is used for animals:

 <blockquote style="font-style: normal">
 一 <b>只</b> 猫<br>